gabrielef/FFmpeg-commands/README.md

 # FFmpeg-commands
-This repository is intended to collect useful ffmpeg command.
+This repository is intended to collect useful ffmpeg commands.

 ### CROP